 Don’t be like so many people who fail to plan and then need the rest of us to bail them out.
 Be an adult and start your plan.

-By the way, I donate money to a few causes.
-One helps children get facial surgeries and another helps to send children around the world to school.
+By the way, we donate money to a few causes.
+One helps children get facial surgeries and another helps children around the world to school.